LDS Growth Case Studies

 Located in south central Ethiopia in the Ethiopian Highlands, Awasa is the sixth most populous city in Ethiopia and is the regional capital of the Southern Nations, Nationalities, and People's Region.
 Shashemene is another major city nearby Awasa located in the Oromia Region less than 50 kilometers northeast of Awasa.
 Terrain consists of mountains, hills, and several large lakes which are subject to temperate climate due to high altitude.
 Amharic, English, and Tigrigna are the national languages of Ethiopia but none of these languages are commonly spoken as a first language in the Awasa area.
 Provided with the number of speakers, the most commonly spoken native languages include Borana-Arsi-Guji Oromo (3.63 million) and Sidamo (2.9 million), both of which pertain to the Cushitic language family.
 Christians account for the majority and Muslims constitute a sizable minority.
 Most Christians are Ethiopian Orthodox.
 Ethnic violence sparked by land use disputes has occurred within the past decade between the Oromo and Sidama.
 Shashemene is a Rastafarian cultural and religious center.
 Most of the population is employed in agriculture.

 An LDS Ethiopian family who spoke English as a second language began holding church meetings in their home in Awasa as early as 2003.
 In 2008, the mission president from the Uganda Kampala Mission visited Awasa to organize the first official branch.
 At the time there were approximately 20 members and investigators attending church services.
 In March 2009, full-time missionaries were temporarily assigned to Awasa for a couple weeks to provide leadership training and doctrinal teaching to ensure that LDS doctrines were correctly taught and understood.
-Missionaries reported at the time that the Awasa Branch met in a rented home and that only ten members and a handful of investigators attended church meetings.
+At the time, missionaries reported that the Awasa Branch met in a rented home and that only ten members and a handful of investigators attended church meetings.
 During the two-week period, missionaries performed proselytism activities and held a fireside with over 30 in attendance.
+In mid-2009, the first member from Awasa filled out his paperwork to serve a full-time mission.
 Until 2010, the Awasa Branch held only sacrament meeting and Sunday School due to few members in attendance.

-The failure for the Awasa Branch and other groups to achieve steady increases in church attendance and develop larger numbers of potential priesthood leaders constitutes the greatest immediate challenge for the Church in the area.
-Oscillating sacrament meeting attendance numbers is an ongoing challenge for the Awasa Branch which likely indicates low comprehension of LDS teachings by investigators and new converts.
+Problems with congregations experiencing setbacks in steadily increasing church attendance and augmenting priesthood manpower constitutes the greatest immediate challenge for the Church in the area.
+Oscillating sacrament meeting attendance numbers remains an ongoing challenge for the Awasa Branch which likely indicates low comprehension of LDS teachings by investigators and new converts.
 This presents ongoing challenges for minimally-trained local leadership to efficiently delegate responsibilities to other members to provide adequate fellowshipping and member-missionary efforts.
-Finding and training qualified leadership presents additional challenges in the three groups in the area.
+Finding and training qualified leadership presents additional challenges in member groups in the area.

-LDS missionary resources allocated to Ethiopia have been insignificant since the establishment of a church presence in the early 1990s notwithstanding Ethiopia ranking as the second most populous nation in Africa and the preservation of widespread religious freedom for decades.
-The lack of an LDS presence in Awasa until 2008 appears due in part to the Uganda Kampala Mission administering Ethiopia in addition to Uganda, Djibouti, Rwanda, and South Sudan.
-Comparatively few full-time missionaries are assigned to Africa as a whole.
+LDS missionary resources allocated to Ethiopia have minimal since the establishment of a church presence in the early 1990s notwithstanding Ethiopia ranking as the second most populous nation in Africa and widespread religious freedom enjoyed for decades.
+The lack of an official LDS presence in Awasa until 2008 appears due in part to the Uganda Kampala Mission administering Ethiopia in addition to Uganda, Djibouti, Rwanda, and South Sudan.
+Comparatively few full-time missionaries are assigned to Africa notwithstanding high receptivity in many, if not most, areas.
 Insufficient missionary resources continue to hamper efforts to open additional areas as the Church traditionally relies on full-time missionaries to expand outreach.
-Distance from the center of LDS Church operations in Addis Ababa create additional administrative and logistical challenges providing training and support for local leaders and missionaries assigned to the Awasa area.
+Distance from the center of LDS Church operations in Addis Ababa creates additional administrative and logistical challenges providing training and support for local leaders and missionaries assigned to the Awasa area.
 No indigenous languages in the Awasa area have LDS materials available, limiting the practicality of utilizing English and Amharic language materials.
 Extremely low literacy rates create barriers for administrative self-sufficiency and testimony-building for illiterate converts and investigators.
 The conversion of several local religious leaders to the LDS Church and their subsequent efforts introducing others to LDS missionaries may present future challenges if these leaders exercise authority over LDS converts and attempt to supersede the appointed LDS priesthood authority for officially established LDS congregations.

-Extremely low literacy rates are a major barrier for LDS Church growth.
+Extremely low literacy rates are a major barrier for church growth.
 However the LDS Church benefits from little linguistic diversity in the Awasa area as only two indigenous languages are spoken: Borana-Arsi-Guji Oromo and Sidamo.
-Use of Amharic as a second language for church services and the availability of translations of LDS materials and scriptures has facilitated growth.
-Amharic pertains to the Semitic language family unlike indigenous languages to the Awasa area which pertain to the Cushitic language family.
 Speakers of indigenous languages to the Awasa area were likely not found among Ethiopian Latter-day Saints until the establishment of the LDS Church in the region in the late 2000s.
 Prospects for future LDS translations in Borana-Arsi-Guji Oromo and Sidamo appears unlikely for the foreseeable future as literacy rates for Borana-Arsi-Guji Oromo and Sidamo are estimated at less than one percent and between one and five percent, respectively.
 Audio translations of LDS materials and scriptures are warranted to reach illiterate speakers of these languages.

-The LDS Church has expanded outreach in the Awasa area more quickly than any other area of East Africa over the past decade as multiple new congregations were organized within a matter of months in 2011.
-Local leader sustainability has presented greater challenges in the Awasa area than in most other areas of Sub-Saharan Africa for the Church as indicated by a lack of qualified church leaders needed to organize branches from groups and reliance on full-time missionaries for administrative and ecclesiastical support.
-The assignment of full-time missionaries to the Awasa area is unusual for the Church in East Africa as many isolated congregations do not have full-time missionaries assigned for years or even a couple decades from their inception.
+The Church has expanded outreach in the Awasa area more quickly than in any other area of East Africa over the past decade as multiple new congregations were organized within a matter of months in 2011.
+Local leader sustainability has presented greater challenges in the Awasa area than in most other areas of Sub-Saharan Africa as indicated by a lack of qualified church leaders needed to organize branches from groups and reliance on full-time missionaries for administrative and ecclesiastical support.
+The assignment of full-time missionaries to the Awasa area is unusual for the Church in East Africa as many isolated congregations do not have full-time missionaries assigned for years or even decades from their initial organization.

-The outlook for future growth is favorable due to recent outreach expansion in the Awasa area but a lack of qualified leaders, widely fluctuating sacrament meeting attendance numbers, and some developing dependence of new converts on full-time missionaries create challenges for sustaining growth.
-Groups meeting in Shashemene, Wendo Genet, and Ch'iko may become independent branches within the near future if several male converts remain active, receive the priesthood, and obtaining leadership training.
-Once a sufficient number of active priesthood holders is reached a district for congregations in the Awasa area may be organized.
+The outlook for future growth in southern Ethiopia is favorable due to recent outreach expansion in the Awasa area but a lack of qualified leaders, widely fluctuating sacrament meeting attendance numbers, and some developing dependence of new converts on full-time missionaries create challenges for sustaining growth.
+Groups meeting in Shashemene and Negele may become independent branches within the near future if several male converts remain active, receive the priesthood, and obtain leadership training.
+A second branch in Awasa may also be organized in the near future.
+Once a sufficient number of active priesthood holders is reached, a district for congregations in the Awasa area may be organized.
 Prospects for the translation of LDS materials into the Arsi-Guji-Oromo and Sidamo languages appear unlikely for several decades until a sizable following of Latter-day Saints who are not proficient in Amharic is reached.
-Additional groups may be organized in communities nearby cities with LDS congregations such as Aleta Wendo and Negele.
+Additional groups may be organized in communities nearby cities with LDS congregations such as Aleta Wendo and Kofele.

 "Languages of Ethiopia," Ethnologue.com, retrieved 19 July 2011. http://www.ethnologue.com/show_country.asp?name=ET